dipeshm01/NederlandseTaal/003-verb.md

 - haalt - pass
   Als u het examen haalt, krijgt u een diploma op niveau 2.
     > If you pass the exam you get a level 2 diploma

+- hersteld - restored
+    > The street needs to be restored

 - horen - to hear/ gehoord - heard/ horen - belong to
     > 1. Wat is dat geluid dat ik op de achtergrond kan horen?